Created May 21, 2020

 5.7 At any time, the patient may ask the therapist to sanitize her hands, any object or surface

 5.8 Thermophores, usually used as heater for on top, will not be used at this time as they cannot be sanitized.
 The bottom table warmer will still be used, as requested, as it will be below a sanitized vinyl table cover.

 5.9 A Cleaning and Disinfectants for Clinic Settings poster from the BC Centre for Disease Control will be posted in reception area, washroom, and, treatment room.

 5.10 A disinfected plastic bin has been placed in the treatment room.
-The patient will be asked to keep all their personal belongings in this bin during their treatment.
+Patient may keep their personal belongings in this bin or on the chair, hook and/or table during their treatment.

 6.0 Personal Protective Equipment (PPE)

 6.1 During treatment, the therapist will wear a cloth mask that will be changed between treatments.

 6.2 Gloves will be worn in the case that the therapist or patient has open injuries or cuts.
 The patient may also request the RMT wears gloves during their treatment.

 6.3 Patients are recommended, but not required to wear a mask.
 If patients choose to wear a mask, they may bring their own unworn, unused mask, or be provided a clean laundered cloth mask (no charge), or may purchase a paper mask upon arrival. ($1/mask to cover cost).